BelphegorPrime/selenium-chrome-headless/README.md

     docker build -t selenium-chrome chrome

-By default, it's built using Chrome Beta, as stable has problems running test suites that navigate in windows.

-Build an image for stable Chrome with:
+By default, the image is built using Chrome Beta, as stable Chrome is not so stable when running test suites that navigate in windows.
+You can build an image for stable Chrome with:

     docker build -t selenium-chrome-stable --build-arg CHROME_VERSION=stable .